Human teeth are interesting.

 - Turtles do not have teeth.
-Well, it was not always the case as once upon a time, they did have teeth.
+Well, this was not always the case as once upon a time, during pre-historic times to be more specific, they did have teeth.

 - Spiders do not have a full set of teeth.
 Instead, these insects have fangs.

-- Chimpanzees are proving that may indeed be our relatives as they have the same number of teeth (32) as us.
+- Chimpanzees may indeed be our relatives as they have the same number of teeth (32) as us.

 - A horse’s teeth are larger in mass than its brain.

-- Rats teeth never stop growing that they need to gnaw to reshape and reduce their teeth’s size.
+- Rats teeth never stop growing.
+Therefore, they need to gnaw to reshape and reduce their teeth’s size.

-Want one last animal teeth fact?
-Animal teeth need to be taken cared of like human teeth.
+Want one last animal tooth fact?
+Animal teeth need to be taken care of like human teeth.

-The American Veterinary Medical Association recommends annual checkup of your pet’s teeth and gums for indications of dental issues and to keep their mouth in the best shape.
+The American Veterinary Medical Association recommends annual checkups of your pet’s teeth and gums for indications of dental issues.

 Aside from checkups, regular brushing is advised using specially formulated toothpaste as regular human toothpaste may not be suitable for animals.

 Also, choose crunchy snacks instead of soft foods as these soft foods can stick to the teeth and cause decay.
-Your pets can chew on toys and bones to clean their teeth and strengthen their gums.
+Likewise, your pets can chew on toys and bones to clean their teeth and strengthen their gums.

 Visit your pet’s veterinarian for the right dental products, treats, and diets for your pet.